conmaol/gadelica/grammar/nouns.md

 ##### Prepositional relative clause particles

-Common nouns can also be modified by prepositional relative clause particles.
+Both proper nouns and common nouns can also be modified by prepositional relative clause particles.

+> 🧩 Mharbhadh **Cumhall**, **aig** an robh dithis bhan.
+>
 > Nuair a bha an saoghal òg bha **daoine** treuna ann, **ris** an canadh iad an Fhiann.

->
-> Dh’fhalbh i astar fada troimh thìr fhàsail gus an do lorg i an **t-àite anns** an robh an leanabh.
+In the first example here, the nominative masculine proper noun `Cumhall` is modified by the prepositional relative `aig` – `Cumhall, aig an robh dithis bhan` ‘Cumhall, who had two wives’.

-In the first example here, the nominative plural common noun `daoine` ‘men’ is modified by the prepositional relative clause particle `ris` ‘against whom’ (which takes as complement the positive interrogative verb particle `an`, which itself takes as complement the verb `canadh` ‘would say’) – `daoine ris an canadh iad an Fhiann` ‘men against whom they would say the Fianna (ie. men whom they would call the Fianna)’.
+In the second example here, the nominative plural common noun `daoine` is modified by the prepositional relative clause particle `ris` – `na daoine ris an canadh iad an Fhiann` ‘the men against whom they would say the Fenians (ie. the men whom they would call the Fenians)’.

-In the second example, the nominative masculine common noun `t-àite` ‘place’ is modified by the prepositional relative clause particle `anns` ‘in which’ (which also takes as complement the positive interrogative verb particle `an`, which itself takes as complement the verb `robh` ‘was’) – `àite anns an robh an leanabh` ‘place in which the infant was’.

-It is not clear whether *proper nouns* can also be modified by relative clause particles, since there are no examples in the current text being analysed.

 Back up to: [Nouns](#nouns) \| [Grammatical dependents of nouns](#grammatical-dependents-of-nouns) \| [Modifiers of nouns](#modifiers-of-nouns)